 - Leverages our natural gas resources, existing infrastructure, and energy expertise.

 - Alberta can produce ultra-low emissions hydrogen at a lower cost than almost any other jurisdiction in the world.

 - Affordably decarbonizes the production of heat, which is vital to achieve Canada’s long-term emissions and energy goals.

 Home and Business Inspections

-Through to summer 2022, ATCO will conduct inpections within the project zone to ensure our customers' piping and applicances are in proper working order and meet today's gas code requirements prior to launch.
-The inspections will be completed by a qualified ATCO technician who will also answer project-related questions.
-Details on appointment bookings will be mailed to all customers in stages over the coming months.
+In the spring/summer 2022, ATCO conducted inspections within the project zone to ensure our customers' piping and appliances were in proper working order and met today's gas code requirements prior to launch.
+The inspections were completed by qualified ATCO technicians who have completed training on hydrogen and the blending project.
+This service is still available to customers within the project footprint that have not yet completed one.
+Details on appointment bookings have been mailed to customers.

 Is hydrogen safe?